abinit/abipy/docs/postprocessing_howto.rst

 Use::

-    abiopen.py FILE -p
+    abiopen.py FILE --print

-to print information about a file inside the terminal.
+to print information about a file inside the terminal or

+    abiopen.py FILE --expose

+to generate multiple matplotlib figures depending on FILE.

 Use ``--verbose`` or ``-v`` to increase verbosity level.
 The option can be can be supplied multiple times e.g. ``-vv``.